a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

 4) Other:

-#### Page 5: Automated Setup

-Automating the microservice setup process (e.g., automatically generating a microservice skeleton and plugging it into the entire product) is critical to save development time and costs.
+> Automating the microservice setup process (e.g., automatically generating a microservice skeleton and plugging it into the entire product) is critical to save development time and costs.

 Q12: To what extent do you agree with the above statement in general.
 1) Agree.
 Such a process should be set up as early as possible.